treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 This works well and should be more efficient than creating two unnecessary lists.

 - Accurate: yes
-- Idiomatic: fairly, though it requires a standard library import
+- Idiomatic: fairly, though it does require a standard library import

 ### ChainMap

 All of our answers so far have required looping over every key-value pair in our two initial dictionaries in order to make a new one.

 What if we could create a new dictionary without looping over our initial dictionaries at all?
-We actually *can* do this with `ChainMap`:
+We can *sort of* do this with `ChainMap`:

 ```python
 from collections import ChainMap
 context = ChainMap({}, user_context, global_context)
 ```

+A `ChainMap` groups multiple dictionaries together to create a view.
+Lookups in a `ChainMap` query each dictionary in order until a matching key is found.

-This code raises a couple questions:
+This code raises a few questions.

-- Why does `user_context` come before `global_context`?
+#### Why did we put `user_context` before `global_context`?

+We ordered our arguments this way to ensure requirement 1 was met.
+The dictionaries are searched in order, so `user_context` returns matches before `global_context`.

-- Why is there an empty dictionary before `user_context`?
+#### Why is there an empty dictionary before `user_context`?
-- Is this actually a dictionary?

-According to the documentation, a `ChainMap` "groups multiple dictionaries or other mappings together to create a single, updateable view."

-Whenever we lookup something in our `ChainMap`, each dictionary is queried until a matching key is found.
-Because the dictionaries are searched in the order we provided them, `user_context` will return matches before `global_context`.
-So we ordered our dictionaries this way to ensure requirement 1 is met.

-But why is there an empty dictionary before `user_context`?
+This is to ensure requirement 5 is met.
 Changing a `ChainMap` object will change the first dictionary provided.
-We don't want our `user_context` dictionary to change if the `ChainMap` is altered (requirement 5) so we provide an empty dictionary as the first mapping.
+We don't want `user_context` to change if the `ChainMap` is altered so we provided an empty dictionary as the first mapping.

-This is neat, but is `ChainMap` really even a dictionary?
-Well, it depends on what we mean.
-This new object is a mapping (a dictionary-like object) and it does meet all of our stated requirements, but it may not be exactly what we're looking for.
+#### Does this actually give us a dictionary?

+A `ChainMap` object is a mapping (a dictionary-like object) but it is not a dictionary.
+If our code is practicing duck typing properly we may be okay with this, but we need to take a look at how `ChainMap` objects behave to find out.

-A `ChainMap` object is not identical to a dictionary.
-For instance, we cannot remove items if they reside in the underlying mappings.
+We cannot remove items if they reside in mappings beyond the first (empty) one.

 ```pycon
 >>> context = ChainMap({}, user_context, global_context)